klakegg/sortable/README.md

     }
 }

-// Putting them in a list:
+// Adding objects to a list:
 List<Object> list = new ArrayList<>();
 list.add(new MySecondClass());
 list.add(new MyFirstClass());
+list.add("String object.");

 // Sorting in Java 7:
 Sortables.sort(list);